-Someone hacked Infowars website and stole thousands of accounts belonging to its registered users — The accounts were found on an underground hacking forum.
+Someone hacked the Infowars website and stole thousands of accounts belonging to its registered users — The accounts were found on an underground hacking forum.

 Alex Jones, a hardcore Donald Trump supporter, radio show host, documentary filmmaker and conspiracy theorist had his site hacked by unknown attackers who stole login account credentials of tens of thousands of Prison Planet TV users.